 The time your horse or pony spends consuming both long chop (i.e. hay or haylage) and short chop forages (i.e. alfalfa and oat-straw chaffs) helps positively support their entire digestive tract from the surfaces of their teeth through to their hindgut, as well as their psyche, helping to prevent boredom and supporting their ongoing health and wellbeing.

-Our team of nutritional advisors are passionate about horses and are here to help, so if you need any advice or reassurance with your feeding regime, don’t hesitate to get in touch on 01832 737300 or by using our use our nutritional advice form.
+Our team of nutritional advisors are passionate about horses and are here to help, so if you need any advice or reassurance with your feeding regime, don’t hesitate to get in touch.